ilathem/knights-travails-top/README.md

 ## What does this do?

-This uses dijkstra's algorithm on a the knight piece of a chess board to find the shortest path from a starting square to an ending square, and prints out that distance.
+This uses dijkstra's algorithm on the knight piece of a chess board to find the shortest path from a starting square to an ending square, and prints out that distance.
 Uses a priority queue to keep track of which nodes to visit next, and an adjacency matrix to know which square can be moved to.
 Each edge is given a